Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 20 minutes east of Lethbridge, in the direction of Medicine Hat, the Alberta Birds of Prey Foundation is located in the town of Coaldale.
 The foundation is a registered charity that rescues and releases birds of prey.
 The site is located on a former prairie wetland.
 You can observe various birds up close on the Hawk Walk, see live flying demonstrations, feed ducks, and more.

 The entrance fee of $13 ($8.50 youth, $6 for kids, 3 and under free) goes to support conservation efforts.
-The foundation didn’t open in the 2020 summer season, but hopefully we’ll see them next year!
+The foundation didn’t open in the 2020 summer season, but hopefully we’ll see them in 2021!

 28. Vulcan Starship Enterprise